skramm/homog2d/manual.md

 ```
 Again, the two points can be any of the four corners of the rectangle.

-This function will return for all points lying on edges of the rectangle.
+This function will return `true` for all points lying on edges of the rectangle.

 ## 6 - Bindings with other libraries